Contact Us

 • Program Overview

-If you already have initial teaching certification, the newly redesigned program in Reading and Literacy: Inclusive Teaching prepares you to work across grade levels, providing a greater range of teaching opportunities.
-This program is for classroom teachers who seek to deepen their literacy teaching methods, become reading specialists or literacy coaches who work with culturally diverse learners, and develop literacy curriculum that applies culturally responsive pedagogies.
+Our Reading and Literacy Programs prepare you to work across grade levels, providing a greater range of teaching opportunities.
+These programs are for educators who seek to deepen their literacy teaching methods, become reading specialists or literacy coaches who develop literacy curriculum that applies culturally responsive pedagogies.

 • Rolling admissions and the flexibility of starting in fall or spring